 Don't ignore your feelings.
 Feeling nervous, scared, responsible for the outcome or unsure about whether you want to donate is normal.
 Talking about these feelings with others is important.

 If you are a reluctant donor, discuss your concerns frankly and confidentially with your doctor.
-Ask if the patient has other options if you choose not to be a donor and whether these options would give him or her the same chance for a cure or extended life.
+Ask if the patient has other options if you choose not to be a donor.

 Many Different Outcomes